Payment References of Authority

-Director of Purchasing, Payment Services & Travel Denise Rodolf
+Denise Rodolf, Director of Purchasing, Payment Services and Travel

 All checks are mailed via the U.S. Postal Service.
 Checks forwarded to the Student Financial Services Department (formerly referred to as Bursar Office) must be made payable to a UCO organization.
 These checks will be deposited into the appropriate organization, and a deposit receipt mailed to the applicable financial manager.
 Exceptions will be made on contracted services bound by a formal contract, approved by UCO Legal Counsel, stating payment is required to be made in person immediately upon completion of services performed.
 Note: The UCO standard contract forms do not allow for any exception to the check disbursement policy.
 Therefore, payment for services under standard UCO contracts will be mailed via U.S. Postal Services upon completion of services performed.

 All payments made to employees of the University of Central Oklahoma shall be made through the UCO Payroll Department.
 REF: ADM-FSV-1 Exceptions to this policy are limited to the following:

 Approved reimbursement expenses

 Scholarships and stipends for students are restricted to payments for educational purposes and must be approved through Student Financial Services.